sampolgar/ContentConnectorClassic/README.md

 4. GET https://example.com/images/{assetId}

 ## Description
-- Each page load from within Templafy will query both folders and images
+- Each page load or folder click will query both folders and images
 - The custom connector needs to support a navigationPath query parameter to return a list of folders and images at a given path
 - E.g. folders?navigationPath=100/101 will return the folders at the path 100/101 or the subfolders of folder 101
 - images?navigationPath=100/101 will return the images at the path 100/101 or images for folder 101

 ### Instructions
 1. Fork the template